Santabot123/ozvuchator/README.md

 # Note
-- To read what a particular parameter does, hover over it with the cursor
+- To read what a particular parameter does, hover over it with the cursor.
-- If you have an Nvidia video card installed, it will be used by default, in all other cases the CPU will be used
 - The longer the sentence, the longer the delay before the sound is played.
 - If you are going to use this program during the game, you may need to switch the game to windowed/borderless mode.
 - Text recognition will work well **only with printed letters** .